LeonStansfield/TrafficSimulation/readme.md

     * **`Map`**: The Map class loads and parses .osm files using the libosmium library.
 It converts latitude and longitude coordinates into a 2D world space measured in meters.

-        * **`Directed Graph`**: The map now parses OSM oneway tags to build a directed graph of the road network.
+        * **`Directed Graph`**: The map parses OSM tags to build a directed graph of the road network.

         * **`Lane Generation`**: Roads marked as two-way are split into two separate, offset Road objects (one for each direction), creating realistic lanes.
 One-way roads are represented as a single directed Road.

-        * **`Rendering`**: The map separates its simulation model from its rendering.
-The normal view draws clean, centered road lines with directional arrows (single for one-way, double for two-way).
+        * **`Rendering`**: The map has two rendering modes.
+The normal view draws centered road lines with directional arrows (single for one-way, double for two-way).
 A debug view toggles drawing the actual offset paths that vehicles follow.

     * **`Intersection` and `Road`**: